fegyi001/mangol/README.md

 ## Production build

-Unfortunately there is some known issues with OL when build using Ahead-of-time (aot).
+Unfortunately there are some known issues with OL when build using Ahead-of-time (aot).
 To make aot possible, you should modify the `angular.json` and set `optimization: false` (default is `true`).
 After that, `ng build --prod --aot` should work fine.

 ## Basic example